EinScott/bon/README.md

 }
 ```

-In the rare case where the value that needs to be deserialized isn't actually mentioned anywhere in the code, ``[BonForcedTarget]`` can be used instead to make sure it's also always included in builds correctly.
+In the cases where the value that needs to be deserialized is never instantiated/constructed anywhere in the code, ``[BonForcedTarget]`` can be used instead to make sure it's also always included in builds correctly.
+This may be needed for things like config structs that are only ever read and never used for writing.

 #### Polymorphism